 How Teamwork is Effective

-- Open communication - the team members talk to each other honestly
+- Open Communication - The team members can talk to each other honestly and with mutual respect.

-- Coordination - each member of the team is aware of what the other’s role is on the team, and they support each person doing their part
+- Coordination - Each member of the team is generally aware of what the others’ roles are on the team, and they support each person doing their part.

-- Independence - the team members do separate jobs, and also work together
+- Independence - The team members can do separate jobs that reflect their unique talents and attributes, but they can also work together.

-- Interdependence - people are trusting one another, and they depend on each other to achieve the common goal.
+- Interdependence - People tend to be trusting of one another, and they usually depend on each other to achieve a common goal.